michaelnmmeyer/sabir/README.md

 The approach used is similar to that of [`libcld2`](https://github.com/CLD2Owners/cld2), though simpler.
 Conceptually, we first preprocess the text to remove non-alphabetic code points.
-Each remaining character sequence is then padded on the left and the right with `0xff` bytes (which cannot appear in valid UTF-8 strings), and, if the resulting sequence is long enough, byte quadgrams are extracted from it and fed to a multinomial Naive Bayes classifier.
+Each remaining letter sequence is then padded on the left and the right with `0xff` bytes (which cannot appear in valid UTF-8 strings), and, if the resulting sequence is long enough, byte quadgrams are extracted from it and fed to a multinomial Naive Bayes classifier.
 The string `Ô, café!`, for instance, is turned into the following quadgrams (in Python3 notation):